CoStar counterbids $6.9 billion for real estate data group CoreLogic

-(Reuters) - Commercial property data vendor CoStar Group Inc said on Tuesday it has made a $6.9 billion all-stock offer to buy CoreLogic Inc, weeks after the real-estate data provider agreed to be acquired by two private equity firms.
+(Reuters) - Commercial property data vendor CoStar Group Inc has made a $6.9 billion all-stock offer for CoreLogic Inc, gatecrashing a smaller buyout deal between the real estate data provider and two private equity firms.

+The offer, announced by CoStar on Tuesday, is higher than the $6 billion deal CoreLogic and private equity firms Stone Point Capital and Insight Partners had agreed on earlier this month.

-CoStar offered 0.1019 shares of its common stock in exchange for each share of CoreLogic, implying a value of about $95.76 per share.
-The offer represents a premium of 16.8% to CoreLogic’s close on Friday.
+It consists of 0.1019 shares of CoStar’s common stock in exchange for each share of CoreLogic, implying a value of about $95.76 per share.
+That represents a premium of 16.8% to CoreLogic’s close on Friday.

-The offer is also higher than the $6 billion deal CoreLogic and private equity firms Stone Point Capital and Insight Partners had agreed to earlier this month.
+Shares of CoreLogic rose 5.5% in premarket trading, while CoStar slipped 3%.

 Reuters had reported in October that CoStar and a private equity consortium led by Warburg Pincus and GTCR were among the bidders seeking to acquire CoreLogic.

-The interest in CoreLogic comes after activist investors Senator Investment Group LP and Cannae Holdings Inc began pushing the company to seek a sale by mounting a $7 billion acquisition bid of their own, but abandoned it once the sale process got underway.
+The interest in CoreLogic comes after activist investors Senator Investment Group LP and Cannae Holdings Inc began pushing the company to seek a sale by mounting a $7 billion acquisition bid, which they abandoned once the sale process got underway.

+CoStar said the proposed deal would triple its total addressable market and could potentially save hundreds of millions of dollars in duplicative costs.

+The company also offered to pay a termination fee of $330 million to CoreLogic if the proposed deal does not close due to antitrust issues.

 Reporting by Ayanti Bera in Bengaluru; Editing by Aditya Soni